Article Translations: (Spanish)

 Never give aspirin to kids with chickenpox.
 Such use has been linked to a rare but serious disease, Reye syndrome, which can lead to liver failure and even death.

 The chickenpox rash is very itchy.
 As much as possible, discourage kids from scratching to prevent broken blisters and infection.
+Preventing a bacterial infection is very important.
 Consider putting mittens or socks on your child's hands to prevent scratching during sleep.
 Also, trim fingernails and keep them clean.

 When Should I Call the Doctor?